johanhaleby/parkster-test-lab-2023/README.md

 # Test Lab for Parkster 2023

 Welcome!
-We'll start off by watching the [Structure and Interpretation of Test Cases](https://www.youtube.com/watch?v=tWn8RA_DEic) by Kevlin Henney.
+We'll start off by watching the [Structure and Interpretation of Test Cases](https://www.youtube.com/watch?v=tWn8RA_DEic) talk by Kevlin Henney.

 Next, it's time to try our newly aquired skillz on real code.
 Choose _any_ of the following code bases and write beautiful tests/specifications for them.
 If you have another idea of some code you want to test, feel free to use that instead.